-The establishment in which the work is carried out must have a Certificate of Designation issued by the Home Office.
+The establishment in which the work is carried out must have an Establishment Licence issued by the Home Office.
 This is a schedule of premises that details the areas in which work involving animals can be carried out.
-The areas listed on the Certificate of Designation each have a specified use and must meet the standards set out in the Code of Practice.
+The areas listed on the Establishment Licence each have a specified use and must meet the standards set out in the Code of Practice.
 Details of which can be found on the Home Office Website

-The Certificate of Designation in itself is not enough to allow work involving animals to be carried out.
+The Establishment Licence in itself is not enough to allow work involving animals to be carried out.
 It only covers the areas in which the work will be taking place.
-In order for any work to take place researchers must undertake appropriate training and have in place both a project licence and a personal licence issued by the Home Office.
+In order for any work to take place researcher workers must undertake appropriate education and training and have in place both a project licence and a personal licence issued by the Home Office.